lukesnowden/laraview/README.md

 a checkbox and drop down onto the product edit view to indicated that said product is to be added and to which Google Shopping category.

-We can do this by listening to when the region is attached and then insert our elements using the regions `insertElement` method.
-Very soon, there will also be an `insertElementBefore` and `insertElementAfter` methods available.
+We can do this by listening to when the region is attached and then inserting our elements using the `insertElement`, `insertElementBefore` or `insertElementAfter` methods.

 ## MIT License